debugferro/challenge/README.md

 1. Clone the project `git clone git@github.com:debugferro/challenge.git`
 2. Get into the project folder `cd challenge`
+3. Create a .envrc file in the project's root directory to insert your Etherscan API key as follows:

+`export ETHERSCAN_API_KEY="YOUR ETHERSCAN API KEY"`

 You can run the project's phoenix server with docker or without docker.